PaNOSC-ViNYL/ase/doc/ase/calculators/calculators.rst

 ===========

-For ASE, a calculator is a black box that can take atomic numbers and atomic positions from an :class:`~atoms.Atoms` object and calculate the energy and forces and sometimes also stresses.
+For ASE, a calculator is a black box that can take atomic numbers and atomic positions from an :class:`~ase.atoms.Atoms` object and calculate the energy and forces and sometimes also stresses.

 In order to calculate forces and energies, you need to attach a